nim-lang/Nim/doc/manual.md

 4. Subrange or subtype match: `a` is a `range[T]` and `T` matches `f` exactly.
 Or: `a` is a subtype of `f`.
-5. Integral conversion match: `a` is convertible to `f` and `f` and `a` is some integer or floating-point type.
+5. Integral conversion match: `a` is convertible to `f` and `f` and `a` are both integer types or both floating-point types, excluding `float32`.
+6. Literal conversion match: `a` is an integer literal and `f` is a floating-point type, excluding `float32`.
-6. Conversion match: `a` is convertible to `f`, possibly via a user defined `converter`.
+7. Conversion match: `a` is convertible to `f`, possibly via a user defined `converter`.

 These matching categories have a priority: An exact match is better than a